redfly-ai-org/redfly.ai/README.md

 Some of the largest companies in the world synchronize their database directly with the cache so that they can seamlessly access their data without worrying about optimizing SQL queries or scaling up their disk-based databases.
 Now, for the first time in history, we have made it possible for anybody to implement this without spending several million dollars and years in R&D costs.

 redfly.ai is the world's first schema-agnostic caching system.
 No other company has/ will do this.
 Why build a data-agnostic system when you could _more_ easily (still non-trivial) make something that works solely with your database?
-Our product is born of pure research.
-We have toiled for years with no clear answer or solutions in sight. redfly.ai was made possible with sheer force of will and never giving up.

-Summarizing, redfly.ai lets you synchronize your database with Redis <i>transparently</i> and <i>generate</i> a data access layer that <i>integrates</i> data access code with caching.
+redfly.ai lets you synchronize your database with Redis <i>transparently</i> and <i>generate</i> a data access layer that <i>integrates</i> data access code with caching.
 This open-source repo is intended to make it easy for developers to understand and try out our system.

 **Goals**